 Students are expected to organise their own study program.
 Once the usual study requirements are settled at the start of the semester, students, in consultation with Tutors and parents, need to organise their study programs taking into account other commitments and being aware that on occasion additional study time will be required.
-All homework should be entered in the study diary (book form or electronic) together with the due dates.
+All homework details should be recorded in a way that supports prioritisation of tasks and information regarding deadlines.

-Where there are specific problems - a sporting or family commitment in the evening for example -students are expected to organise their study to complete work on time.
+Where there are competing priorities - a sporting or family commitment in the evening for example -students are expected to organise their study to complete work on time.
 If this is not feasible, students should negotiate with teachers, wherever possible before the event, to complete work at a different time.